cornelltech/INFO-5400/Assignments-Schedule.md

 #### Lab 3:
 ECG in-class demo and data collection on 11/21.
 Students will submit a report on their ECG analysis.(No presentation) Report and data analysis will be due  on 11/28.

-More details on the lab to come.
+More details on the lab will be revealed on 11/21.

 #### Final Project presentation:
 In class presentations on 11/28